3 Ways to Answer ‘What Are Your Weaknesses?’ in a Job Interview

 What not to say: “I don’t have any weaknesses.”

 Steer clear of this answer in a job interview.
-Your employer wants to hear not only what your limitations might be in the workplace, but also how shrewdly you approach such a hard question.
-A sharp, well thought-out response will win you serious points at this important stage in the hiring process.
-On the flip side, showing you’re not aware of your own limitations can count against you, says Susan Hosage, a human resources consultant based in Scranton, Pennsylvania.
+Your employer wants to hear not only what your limitations might be in the workplace, but also how you approach such a hard question.
+A sharp, well thought-out response will likely win you serious points at this important stage in the hiring process.
+On the flip side, showing you’re not aware of your own limitations can count against you, says Susan Hosage, a senior consultant for OneSource HR Solutions.

 “Unfortunately, such job hopefuls can frequently be resistant to initial training and ongoing development and, for that reason, often do not make the best hires,” she says.

-As long as you say you’re committed to continuously improving, there’s no harm in pointing out a skill you haven’t mastered yet.
-Mentioning you could further develop your industry knowledge or your understanding of advanced applications in Excel are both good options, Hosage says.
+As long as you say you’re committed to continuously improving, there’s no harm in pointing out a skill you haven’t mastered yet as an answer to “What are your weaknesses?”.
+Mentioning that you could further develop your industry knowledge or your understanding of advanced applications in Excel are both good options, Hosage says.

 A strong potential response: “As an English major, I didn’t get the chance to use Excel to balance a budget or manage ongoing projects.
 But since graduation, I’ve been using it to keep track of my expenses, and it’s really helpful!
 I’d like to take an online class to get even better at it.”

-You’ll get bonus points for adding that you like to learn new things, especially if it shows you’re willing to expand the scope of your knowledge beyond what you studied in school.
+You may get bonus points for mentioning that you like to learn new things, especially if it shows you’re willing to expand the scope of your knowledge beyond what you studied in school.
 English major to aspiring Excel whiz is an impressive jump.

 What not to say: “I’m a perfectionist.”

-One approach lots of people take is to answer with a weakness that’s a strength in disguise, like the classic “I’m a perfectionist” or “I work too hard.”
-But talking about what you could improve on is an opportunity to show you’re sincere.
-Employers will want to see that you’ll be honest and straightforward in the workplace.
+One approach some people take is to answer with a weakness that’s a strength in disguise, such as, “I’m a perfectionist” or, “I work too hard.”
+But remember that talking about what you could improve on is an opportunity to show you’re sincere and to demonstrate to employers that you’ll be honest and straightforward in the workplace.

-It’s a safe bet to point out a weakness that won’t be a huge obstacle in your new position.
+It’s a safe bet to point out something that won’t be a huge obstacle in your new position when asked “What are your weaknesses?”.
 If you apply for an assistant publicist job at a public-relations firm that requires you to cold-call media outlets and write press releases, your employer won’t want to hear that you get nervous on the phone or have trouble meeting deadlines.
-But as a recent graduate, it’s unlikely you’ve had much experience managing others.
+But as a recent graduate, for example, it’s unlikely you’ve had much experience managing others.

 So it’s less problematic to say, “Since I’ve never had a managerial role, sometimes I’m uncomfortable asking others to take on a task.
 But since I’d like to run my own PR firm one day, I’m excited to learn from my supervisors what strategies work best for managing others.”
-You were able to include a reference to your future plans, which your employer will be glad to hear you’re thinking about.
+Plus, you were able to include a reference to your future plans, which your employer may be glad to hear you’re thinking about.